 Tarsal tunnel syndrome (TTS) refers to an entrapment of the posterior tibial nerve as it descends from the leg passing through the medial ankle to the foot.
 This condition was first described by Keck and Lam in 1962.
 The terminal aspect of the posterior tibial nerve (L4-S1 nerve distribution) supplies the motor function to the muscles of the foot and the sensory innervation to the bottom of the foot.
 Varying degrees of entrapment of this nerve may effect either motor function, sensory function or both.
 Tarsal tunnel syndrome may be found unilaterally or bilaterally.

-- Pain in the medial ankle and plantar foot with increased weight bearing, pain described as 'vise like'
+- Pain in the medial ankle and plantar foot that increases with duration of weight bearing, pain described as 'vise like'

 - No pain with initial weight bearing